-The holidays can be hard for many reasons.
-IBS shouldn’t be one of them!
-While it can be difficult to manage the stress of travel, holiday meals, and the emotions that tag along with the holidays, there are ways to make it easier.
-Check out the information below for tips and tricks on how to survive the holidays with IBS.
+The holidays can be hard for IBS patients.
+It can be difficult to manage travel, holiday meals, and the emotional highs and lows of the holidays.
+But, there are ways to make it easier.
+Check out the article below for tips and tricks on how to survive the holidays with IBS.

 Managing Holiday Stress

-The holidays can be a stressful time for patients with IBS.
-One of my first tips to survive the holiday season is to limit your stress as much as possible.
+The holidays can be especially stressful for IBS patients.
+So, one of my first tips to survive the holiday season is to limit your stress as much as possible.
 This can include stress leading up to the holidays, as well as the holiday itself.

-While it can be impossible to eliminate stress altogether, reducing your base stress level can help you manage the things that are out of your control.
+While it's impossible to eliminate stress altogether, lowering your base stress level can help you manage things that are out of your control.

 Managing Seasonal Activities

-Sometimes the holidays feel like a never-ending parade, with local activities, corporate events, and family gatherings peppering your personal calendar.
-Part of reducing your stress load might be practicing the word “no.” It’s ok to be choosy when scheduling yourself.
+Sometimes the holidays can feel like a never-ending parade of local activities, corporate events, and family gatherings.
+Part of reducing your stress may be practicing the word “no.” It's ok to be choosy when scheduling yourself.
 Pick the things you want to attend and enjoy them.
-The office intern probably won’t be devastated you didn’t hit up their ugly sweater party.
+The office intern probably won't be devastated you didn't hit up their ugly sweater party.

 Managing Holiday Preparations

-Preparation for the holidays can also be stressful.
-If you’re worried about taking little ones for last-minute gift-shopping, try trading babysitting duties with a friend.
-This way you can both shop alone with a little less stress.
+Getting ready for the holidays can also be stressful.
+If you're worried about taking little ones for last-minute gift-shopping, try trading babysitting duties with a friend.
+This way you can both shop with a little less stress.
 Better yet, support local shops and artists by ordering unique gifts online.
-As an added bonus, you don’t need to worry about crowded public washrooms.
+As an added bonus, you don't need to worry about crowded public washrooms.

-If you’re hosting a holiday bash, you might also experience some pre-party jitters.
+If you're hosting a holiday bash, you might also experience some pre-party jitters.
 Make a list of what needs to be completed and when.
-Highlight any items that must be completed by you and delegate anything you can.
+Highlight any items that must be completed by you and delegate everything else.
 This may include delegating someone to make sure assigned tasks are completed.

-Remember, many traditional holiday items can be prepared the day before.
+If you're in charge of the holiday meal, remember, lots traditional holiday foods can be made the day before.
 Consider starting a new family tradition of cutting green beans or peeling potatoes while watching a holiday classic.
-Remember to Google proper overnight storage for any items you prepare in advance!
+Don't forget to Google proper overnight storage for any items you prepare in advance.

 Managing Your Diet

-If you’re uncomfortable asking for personal accommodations, you can also offer to bring a dish of your own.
+If you're uncomfortable asking for changes to the meal, you can also offer to bring a dish of your own.
 I normally bring an appetizer.
-This way I know I have something filling in case I can’t have much of the main dish.
-In some instances, I have coordinated with family and friends for access to multiple FODMAP friendly dishes.
+This way I know I have something filling in case I can't have much of the main dish.
+In some instances, I've also coordinated with family and friends so I have multiple FODMAP friendly dishes to choose from.

-It’s worth noting that it isn’t always possible to rework the menu or bring your own contributions.
+I totally understand it isn't always possible to rework the menu or bring your own dishes.
 In this case, my best advice is damage control.
-Make sure you get a good night sleep so you are full of willpower, have a filling snack or a small meal before you go so you aren’t dying of hunger, and try your best to make decisions that support your diet and symptom management plan.
+Make sure you get a good night sleep so you are full of willpower, have a filling snack or a small meal before you go so you aren't dying of hunger, and try your best to make decisions that support your diet and symptom management plan.

-My willpower consistently dissolves around dessert, so I also try to pack a treat to eat on the way home.
-I find it’s easier to avoid temptation when I have something delicious waiting for me that won’t cause symptoms.
+My willpower consistently dissolves around dessert, so I try to pack a treat for the ride home.
+I find it much easier to avoid temptation when I have something delicious waiting for me that won't cause symptoms.